lrleon/uconv/README.md

-`uconv` is a C++ library that allows to define physical quantities along with units definitions and conversions between different units through simple classes for defining and handling physical quantities, units measuring them and quantities related to the units with transparent conversions.
+`uconv` is a C++ library that allows to define physical quantities along with units definitions and conversions between different units through simple classes for defining and handling physical quantities, units measuring them, and quantities related to the units with transparent conversions.

 ### Physical Quantities